Half Round Gutter Guards

 Many gutter guard options get ruled out because they’re designed to fit one style of gutter—the K-style.
 Gutter guards that rely on clipping over the back edge of the gutter guard won’t find a standard place to clip the guard nor will the distance across the gutter’s open area be the same as a K-style gutter.

 Special sponge-style half round gutter guards exist, but typically, this style of gutter guard relies on being installed under the hangers to remain firmly in place, With no hangers, sponge systems may not permanently stay in the gutter.
-These system also have a tendency to heal over with oils and tree debris.
+These systems also have a tendency to heal over with oils and tree debris.

 The best option tends to be half round gutter guards that install under the shingle, then attach to the front lip of the gutter.
 This gives the installer the most options for the gutter guard installation.
 The part of the gutter that slips under the shingles must be long enough to adapt to the shingles and gutter as the gutter slopes towards the downspout.
 You do not want to install half round gutter guards flat (it will trap debris like a shelf) nor do you want to lean the gutter guard onto the fascia board, you want it to be angled like the roof so that it sheds debris on its own.